pymor/pymor/docs/source/tutorial_external_solver.rst

 Putting it all together
 -----------------------

-As a demonstration we will use our (stationary) toy diffusion solver in a transient example with timestepping provided by pyMOR.
-For details on the discretization setup see :doc:`tutorial01`.
-First up we implement a `discretize` function that uses the `WrappedDiffusionOperator` and `WrappedVectorSpace` to assemble an
+As a demonstration, we will use our (stationary) toy diffusion solver in a transient example with timestepping provided by pyMOR.
+For details on the discretization setup, see :doc:`tutorial01`.
+First up, we implement a `discretize` function that uses the `WrappedDiffusionOperator` and `WrappedVectorSpace` to assemble an
 |InstationaryModel|.